Lord-Windy/asmjit/README.md

 AsmJit contains another instruction option that controls (forces) REX prefix - `rex()`.
 If you use it the instruction emitted will always use REX prefix even when it's encodable without it.
 The following list contains some instructions and their binary representations to illustrate when it's emitted:

-  * `  83C410` - `    add esp , 16` - 32-bit operation in 64-bit mode doesn't require REX prefix.
+  * `__83C410` - `add esp, 16`     - 32-bit operation in 64-bit mode doesn't require REX prefix.
-  * `4083C410` - `rex add esp , 16` - 32-bit operation in 64-bit mode with forced REX prefix (0x40).
+  * `4083C410` - `rex add esp, 16` - 32-bit operation in 64-bit mode with forced REX prefix (0x40).
-  * `4883C410` - `    add rsp , 16` - 64-bit operation in 64-bit mode requires REX prefix (0x48).
+  * `4883C410` - `add rsp, 16`     - 64-bit operation in 64-bit mode requires REX prefix (0x48).
-  * `4183C410` - `    add r12d, 16` - 32-bit operation in 64-bit mode using R12D requires REX prefix (0x41).
+  * `4183C410` - `add r12d, 16`    - 32-bit operation in 64-bit mode using R12D requires REX prefix (0x41).
-  * `4983C410` - `    add r12 , 16` - 64-bit operation in 64-bit mode using R12  requires REX prefix (0x49).
+  * `4983C410` - `add r12, 16`     - 64-bit operation in 64-bit mode using R12  requires REX prefix (0x49).

-### Functions API Overview
+### Using Func-API

 So far all examples shown above handled creating function prologs and epilogs manually.
 While it's possible to do it that way it's much better to automate such process as function calling conventions vary across architectures and also across operating systems.

 AsmJit contains a functionality that can be used to define function signatures and to calculate automatically optimal frame layout that can be used directly by a prolog and epilog inserter.
-This feature was exclusive to AsmJit's Compiler for a very long time, but was abstracted out and is now available for all users regardless of CodeEmitter they use.
+This feature was exclusive to AsmJit's CodeCompiler for a very long time, but was abstracted out and is now available for all users regardless of CodeEmitter they use.
 The design of handling functions prologs and epilogs allows generally two use cases:

   * Calculate function layout before the function is generated - this is the only way if you use pure `Assembler` emitter and shown in the next example.
   * Calculate function layout after the function is generated - this way is generally used by `CodeBuilder` and `CodeCompiler` (will be described together with `X86Compiler`).